carpdiem/carpdiem.github.io/_lists/Recipes.markdown

 _Makes 4 waffles / one 'square' waffle-maker load_

 Dry Mix:
-- 1/2 cup oat flour
+- 1/4 cup oat flour
+- 1/4 cup AP flour
-- 1 cup mochiko
+- 1-1/4 cup mochiko
-- 1 1/2 tsp baking powder
+- 2 tsp baking powder
 - 1 1/2 tsp salt
 - 1/2 tsp cornstarch

 Wet Mix:
 - 1/2 cup grass-fed whey isolate
-- 1 cup whole milk
+- 1-1/4 cup whole milk
 (mix the above and let the protein powder hydrate) then...
 - 1/2 banana
 - 1 egg
 - a dash of vanilla extract
+- 1 tsp lemon juice
+- 2 tbsp melted coconut oil (or butter)
 (blend all of the above)

 Fold the resulting wet ingredient blend into the dry ingredients and mix until just combined.
 Pour into hot waffle maker and enjoy.

-_Notes: this recipe came out a little dry, and maybe a little less chewy than I had hoped for, but had an excellent surface crunch.
-I almost want slightly lower density and slightly more fluffiness alongside a little more chewiness?_
+_Notes: Adjusting this again, to try to improve moisture while maintaining chewiness_